Reconfigurable quantum fluid molecules of bound states in the continuum: Results

 \subsection{BIC condensate chains}

 Lastly, we studied the feasibility of simulating large-scale systems by coupling 10 condensates together arranged in a finite 1D chain with a lattice constant $a$.
 Figures~\ref{fig3}{a} and~\ref{fig3}{b} show experimental and calculated energy-resolved PL in momentum space for a regular (i.e. effectively mono-atomic) 10 spot chain extracted along the $x$ direction.
 Polaritons, within their lifetime, experience the discrete translational symmetry in the bulk of the chain, giving rise to Bloch modes and associated crystalline bands, the hallmark of solid-state physics.
 Approximating the polaritons as deeply confined in their pump-induced traps we can fit the observed Bloch band with the standard expression for mono-atomic ($s$-orbital) dispersion from tight-binding theory, $E = 2J \cos{(k_x a)}$ where $J$ is the coupling (hopping) energy between sites (red curve in Fig.~\ref{fig3}{b} with $a=$\SI{28}{\micro\metre} and $J = 0.2$ meV).
-The goodness of the fit underlines that the optically trapped polaritons here can be accurately described using tight-binding theory in contrast to coupled ballistic condensates~\cite{Pickup_NatComm2020}.
+The goodness of the fit underlines that the optically trapped polaritons here can be accurately described using tight-binding theory in contrast to coupled ballistic condensates~\cite{Pickup_NatComm2020} \neww{(Please refer to Fig. S3 for a direct comparison between the two mechanisms)}.

 Another notable information that can be extracted from this experiment is related to the Bloch band topology.
-At $k_x = 0$ the Bloch modes inherit the same topology of the BIC mode as demonstrated by the lack of emission at the $\Gamma$ point.
-However for the off $\Gamma$ Brillouin zones the notch is absent.
-This suggests that the BIC topology is set by the etched grating and it cannot be transfer to the whole Bloch band.
+At $k_x = 0$ the Bloch modes inherit the same topology of the BIC mode as demonstrated by the lack of emission at the $\Gamma$-point.
+However for the off $\Gamma$ Brillouin zones the notch is absent\neww{, as also confirmed by the numerical simulations presented in Fig. S4}.